MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-scale.md

 ---
 title: Scaling data management and analytics in Azure
-description: Learn about data management and analytics in Azure.
+description: Learn how to scale data management and analytics in Azure.
 Decide whether to use a single or multiple data landing zones to design a scalable platform.
 author: esbran
 ms.author: espen
 ms.date: 07/16/2021